 Eat Bulaga!
 Indonesia and The New Eat Bulaga!
 Indonesia

 Eat Bulaga!
-Indonesia premiered on July 16, 2012, on SCTV Network.
-The show features relevant and popular segments from the Philippine counterpart.
+Indonesia premiered on July 16, 2012 on SCTV Network.
+The show featured relevant and popular segments from the Philippine counterpart.
 The show ended on April 3, 2014.

-After 7 months, The New Eat Bulaga!
+7 months later, The New Eat Bulaga!
 Indonesia premiered on ANTV on November 17, 2014, as a morning variety show.
-Retaining some of the hosts on the first incarnation with new set of hosts.
-The show features segments from the Philippine counterpart with new names.
+It retained some of the hosts from the first incarnation along with a new set of hosts.
+The show featured segments from the Philippine counterpart with new names.
 The second incarnation ended on August 8, 2016.

 Eat Bulaga!
 Myanmar